The University of Massachusetts Amherst

 Call no.: MS 602

 In the late 1870s, a middle-aged farmer from Richmond, Minnesota, Samuel Crouch, married a woman eleven years his junior and asked her to relocate to the northern plains.
-Possessed of some solid self-confidence, Rebecca left behind her family a friends and set out to make a life for herself, adjusting to her new role as step-mother and community member, as well as the familiar role of family member at a distance.
+Possessed of some solid self-confidence, Rebecca left behind her family and friends and set out to make a life for herself, adjusting to her new role as stepmother and community member, as well as the familiar role of family member at a distance.

-The Crouch Papers includes approximately 225 letters offering insight into life in Minnesota during the late 1870s and early 1880s, and into the domestic and social life of a woman entering into a new marriage with an older man.
+The Crouch Papers includes approximately 225 letters offering insight into life in Minnesota during the late 1870s and 1880s, and into the domestic and social life of a woman entering into a new marriage with an older man.
 Rebecca’s letters are consumed with the ebb and flow of daily life, her interactions with other residents of the community at church or in town, the weather, and chores from cooking to cleaning, farming, gardening, writing, going to town, or rearranging furniture.

 Subjects